MV10/JobFac/JobFac.Services.Scheduling/README.md

 * ScheduledExecution offloads job execution and ensures only-once execution
 * ScheduleWriter updates the schedule table with the next day's jobs

-* TargetDateAnalysis checks a variety of timezone-based target-date features
+* DateTimeAnalysis checks a variety of date/time features (moved to JobFac.Library)
 * TargetPlanner generates schedule entries for a given job and target-date

 Negative and positive test cases for all date/time schedule options: